dereuromark/CakePHP-DatabaseLog/docs/README.md

 There are a few guidelines:

-- Coding standards passing: `vendor/bin/sniff` to check and `vendor/bin/sniff -f` to fix.
+- Coding standards passing: `composer cs-check` to check and `composer cs-fix` to fix.
 - Tests passing for Windows and Unix: `php phpunit.phar` to run them.